jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 The [HTMLElement.offsetParent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) property of an element returns a reference to the nearest parent element.
 </div>

 There's a similar function that finds the leftOffset, which is how far from the left side of the screen an element is.
+You can see that function in the full source code.

 # Adding Classes to Style the lineComment
 This code adds a label and some styling to the content of the lineComment.
 This code will only run when the page loads, because `positionAllComments` will be called with a falsy value for `reposition`.
 When the page is resized, `reposition` will be truthy and this code will not be executed again.